elastic/ecs/rfcs/text/0000-gen_ai-security-fields.md

 The `gen_ai` fields proposed are: [WIP]

-**Note:** a `*` denotes that this field is not currenlty part of OTel or ECS, but is being used somewhere - most commonly in an Elastic integration

 Field | Type | Description /Usage | Example
 -- | -- | -- | --
 gen_ai | nested | This defines the attributes used to describe telemetry in the context of Generative Artificial Intelligence (GenAI) Models requests and responses.